 Scrutiny of Tax Planning

-In this context, it is not surprising that the so-called “revenue rule,” which was described in Attorney General v Lutwydge, an eighteenth century English case, and generally allows courts to decline enforcement of foreign tax judgments or application of foreign revenue laws, has been eroded.
-A dramatic example of this is Pasquantino et al v United States, 544 U.S. 349 (2005), in which the United States Supreme Court held that the evasion of foreign taxes may be prosecuted under US criminal laws that prohibit the use of interstate wires in furtherance of a scheme to defraud.
+In this context, it is not surprising that the so-called revenue rule, which was described in Attorney General v Lutwydge, an 18th century English case, and generally allows courts to decline enforcement of foreign tax judgments or application of foreign revenue laws, has been eroded.
+A dramatic example of this is Pasquantino et al. v United States, 544 U.S. 349 (2005), in which the United States Supreme Court held that the evasion of foreign taxes may be prosecuted under US criminal laws.

 Rise of Estate and Trust Litigation

-The world is in the middle of the greatest generational transfer of wealth in history and the world of cross-border estate and trust litigation has never been busier.
+The world is in the middle of the greatest generational transfer of wealth in history, andcross-border estate and trust litigation has never been busier.
 Trustees find themselves entangled in a rising number of complex and costly cross-border disputes, often serving as the target of aggrieved beneficiaries (or excluded family members) from, for example, jurisdictions that have forced inheritance laws and that often do not recognise trusts.

 Whether representing fiduciaries or challengers, anticipating litigation can go far towards increasing the likelihood of obtaining a favourable result (whether through the courts or negotiated settlement).
 The greatest risks in multi-jurisdiction trust litigation come from the potential clash of laws and procedures of the different countries, yet these inconsistencies also create opportunities for surprise and victory.
 The litigation team that truly understands the intricacies in each jurisdiction and appreciates the contrasting cultural forces can exploit the gaps that are created to their substantive and procedural advantage.

-All of these trends and forces – transparency, scrutiny of tax planning, the increase in trust and estate litigation – will continue and will receive the most publicity.
-But of course the world of private client advice does not involve only these areas.
-Much of our work relates to helping families structure the succession of wealth in responsible and lasting ways, preserving long-existing family businesses, encouraging family harmony, and protecting family assets for both current and future generations.
+All of these trends and forces – transparency, scrutiny of tax planning, the increase in trust and estate litigation, political volatility – will continue and will receive the most publicity.
+But of course, the world of private client advice does not involve only these areas.
+Much of our work relates to helping families structure the succession of wealth in responsible and lasting ways, preserving long-existing family businesses, encouraging family harmony and protecting family assets for both current and future generations.
 These needs will also continue and grow.

 New challenges that are emerging include, for example, adapting current laws and structures to evolving methods of reproduction due to scientific and medical advancements.
-These range from the increasing use of surrogacy arrangements, to the birth of children from frozen embryos after one or both of their biological parents are dead, and even to posthumous conception and reproduction.
-Laws to address issues of inheritance rights and the definition of “issue” and “legitimate” in these contexts either do not exist or conflict among jurisdictions.
+These range from the increasing use of surrogacy arrangements to the birth of children from frozen embryos after one or both of their biological parents are dead, and even to posthumous conception and reproduction.
+Laws to address issues of inheritance rights and the definition of such terms as "issue" and "legitimate" in these contexts either do not exist or conflict among jurisdictions.
+Digital assets, including virtual currencies such as Bitcoin, mark another new territory that national legal systems will need to address.